NethServer/ns8-docs/nethvoice.rst

 .. _nethvoice-section:
 =========
 NethVoice
 =========

+NethVoice is a comprehensive communication system that integrates voice, video, and mobile capabilities.
-NethVoice module is split into seven main parts:
+The NethVoice module is divided into seven main parts:

-* `FreePBX <https://www.freepbx.org/>`_: a web-based open-source graphical user interface (GUI) that manages `Asterisk <https://www.asterisk.org>`_, a voice over IP and telephony server
+* `FreePBX <https://www.freepbx.org/>`_: A web-based open-source graphical user interface (GUI) that manages `Asterisk <https://www.asterisk.org>`, a voice over IP and telephony server.
-* `NethVoice CTI Server <https://github.com/nethesis/nethcti-server>`_: a daemon that provides a set of api to perform common switchboard operations and a websocket streaming channel to listen for the events
+* `NethVoice CTI Server <https://github.com/nethesis/nethcti-server>`_: A daemon that provides a set of APIs to perform common switchboard operations and a WebSocket streaming channel to listen for events.
-* `NethVoice CTI Client <https://github.com/nethesis/nethcti>`_: a web application to manage the telephone switchboard via communication with NethVoice CTI Server
+* `NethVoice CTI Client <https://github.com/nethesis/nethcti>`_: A web application to manage the telephone switchboard via communication with the NethVoice CTI Server.
-* `NethVoice Report <https://github.com/nethesis/nethvoice-report>`_: a `Asterisk <https://www.asterisk.org>`_ CDR and queues reporting system
+* `NethVoice Report <https://github.com/nethesis/nethvoice-report>`_: An `Asterisk <https://www.asterisk.org>`_ CDR and queues reporting system.
-* `Janus <https://janus.conf.meetecho.com/>`_: a WebRTC Server
+* `Janus <https://janus.conf.meetecho.com/>`_: A WebRTC server.
-* `MariaDB <https://mariadb.org/>`_: a popular open source relational database
+* `MariaDB <https://mariadb.org/>`_: A popular open-source relational database.
-* `Tancredi <https://nethesis.github.io/tancredi>`_: a phone provisioning engine ideal for internet deployments
+* `Tancredi <https://nethesis.github.io/tancredi>`_: A phone provisioning engine ideal for internet deployments.

-NethVoice is a full-feature integrate voice, video, mobile communication systems.

-You can install multiple NethVoice instances on the same node from the :ref:`software_center-section`, but the module requires ref:`NethVoice proxy <nethvoice_proxy-section>` already configured and running.
+You can install multiple NethVoice instances on the same node from the :ref:`software_center-section`, but the module requires the :ref:`NethVoice proxy <nethvoice_proxy-section>` to be already configured and running.

 Configuration
 =============

-The NethVoice module requires at least one :ref:`user domain <user-domains-section>` already configured and running.
+The NethVoice module requires at least one :ref:`user domain <user-domains-section>` to be configured and running.

-NethVoice needs two dedicated virtual hosts, one for the NethVoice administration page and one for the NethVoice CTI web application, two FQDN like ``nethvoice.nethserver.org`` and ``cti.nethserver.org``.
+To set up NethVoice, you need to have two dedicated virtual hosts: one for the NethVoice administration page and one for the NethVoice CTI web application.
+These virtual hosts should have fully qualified domain names (FQDNs) like `nethvoice.nethserver.org` and `cti.nethserver.org`.

-Before proceeding with the configuration, make sure to create the corresponding name records inside your DNS server.
+Before proceeding with the configuration, ensure that you have created the corresponding DNS records for these FQDNs in your DNS server.

-If you are planning to use a Let's Encrypt certificate as default, make also sure to have the corresponding public DNS records.
+If you plan to use a Let's Encrypt certificate as the default certificate, make sure you have the necessary public DNS records.

-The first configuration wizard will require the following information:
+During the first configuration wizard, you will be prompted to provide the following information:

-* ``NethVoice base host``: insert a valid FQDN to access the application administration page
+* ``NethVoice base host``: Insert a valid FQDN to access the application administration page.
-* ``NethVoice CTI base host``: insert a valid FQDN to access the NethVoice CTI web application
+* ``NethVoice CTI base host``: Insert a valid FQDN to access the NethVoice CTI web application.
-* ``User Domain``: choose one of the :ref:`user domain <user-domains-section>` already configured.
+* ``User Domain``: Choose one of the :ref:`user domain <user-domains-section>` already configured.
-* ``Request Let's Encrypt certificate``: if enabled, a Let's Encrypt certificate will be asked for each of the two hosts
+* ``Request Let's Encrypt certificate``: If enabled, a Let's Encrypt certificate will be requested for each of the two hosts.
-* ``Reports Prefix``: insert the international telephone prefix to be considered local in the reporting system
+* ``Reports Prefix``: Insert the international telephone prefix to be considered local in the reporting system.
-* ``Reset NethVoice admin password to access user interface``: insert a valid password for the NethVoice administrator user (optional, default password is *Nethesis,1234*)
+* ``Reset NethVoice admin password to access user interface``: Insert a valid password for the NethVoice administrator user (optional, the default password is *Nethesis,1234*).

-After saving the configuration parameters NethVoice will be accessible on his base host with the administration credentials:
+After saving the configuration parameters, NethVoice will be accessible on its base host with the administration credentials:

 * User: `admin`
-* Password: `Nethesis,1234`, default password if not has been reset during the first configuration wizard
+* Password: `Nethesis,1234`, the default password if it has not been reset during the first configuration wizard.

+.. _wizard-section:

-First configuration wizard
+First Configuration Wizard
 ==========================

-The initial configuration wizard facilitates the easy installation and setup of all NethVoice components.
+The initial configuration wizard facilitates easy installation and setup of all NethVoice components.

 Extensions
 ----------

-The first step in configuring NethVoice is associating users with their telephone extensions.
+The first step in configuring NethVoice involves associating users with their telephone extensions.

 You can manage users (create, update, reset passwords, delete) by accessing the dedicated section through the button :ref:`Link to the Portal <user-management-portal-section>`.